Part 2 of a 2 part series

 When dealing with an excipient that sees use around the globe, a smart way to begin is by determining in which parts of the world the product will be marketed.
 For Captisol, let’s assume the product will be distributed in the USA and in Europe.
 Regulatory professionals and scientists should collaborate to determine which tests from the United States Pharmacopeia (USP) monograph and the, newly established, European Pharmacopoeia (EP) monograph will be necessary to confirm that the quality and identity of sourced Captisol meet the corresponding federal guidelines for its use as a raw material.

 A brief survey over the two Captisol monographs (USP and EP) will reveal that, although the formatting is significantly different, the required tests and information needed for raw material confirmation is similar.
-Both monographs dictate that the excipient concentration is confirmed by liquid chromatography, the appearance and pH is evaluated for a defined solution, water content is determined by Karl Fischer moisture analysis, impurity B (1,4-Butane sultone) is quantified by gas chromatography, etc. Other than solution preparation and specifications, the two monographs agree strongly on which critical factors need to be evaluated for Captisol; however, there are some major differences.
+Both monographs dictate that the excipient concentration is confirmed by liquid chromatography, the appearance and pH is evaluated for a defined solution, water content is determined by Karl Fischer moisture analysis, impurity B (1,4-Butane sultone) is quantified by gas chromatography, etc. Other than solution preparation and specifications, the two monographs agree strongly on which critical factors need to be evaluated for Captisol; however, there are some key differences.

 Look closely and it is noticed that EP requires that the percentage of reducing sugars be enumerated by wet chemistry and absorbance spectroscopy.
 Also, the USP suggests capillary electrophoresis (CE) for determining the degree of substitution in Captisol, while EP puts forward nuclear magnetic resonance (NMR).
 Both tests aim to quantify the number of 1,4-Butane sultone chains that have replaced hydrogens on the anhydroglucose units of the beta-dextrose ring, but the USP method requires each possible substitution species (I-X) to meet specified percentage ranges whereas the EP method only requires the average degree of substitution to be reported.